 Communicate promptly amid delays

-It’s an unprecedented time for business owners, marketers, and consumers alike, but there are certain communications you can use to ease your customers’ anxieties and display empathy, even in moments as small as your checkout process or transactional email automations.
+Shipping delays can be frustrating for business owners, marketers, and shoppers alike, but there are certain communications you can use to ease your customers’ anxieties and display empathy—even in moments as small as your checkout process or transactional email automations.

-Optimizing your buyer’s journey and transactional communications to reflect the current climate is not only essential for your customers’ peace of mind, but also for you.
-Once you’ve optimized your transactional communications, you can focus on more ways to improve your customers’ experience for the time being and for the future.
+Optimizing your buyer’s journey and communications to reflect the current climate is not only essential for your customers’ peace of mind, but also for you to create a trusted brand.

 Looking for more information to improve transactional emails?
 Check out 6 order confirmation tips and examples.